wbreen/curly-spork/README.md

   - NXksdfgdasdftLE9zT6roJWfjJ6cpjTdqA0hEgALmFXKf6wZDLW3ALE3Pwj
  - secret is
   - AzPSef43GxJ47wCbfkDHf9wop4OYr8zRhRoJeLP6
+3. Save the results of the api call to files

-3. Put the results of the webscraping (the name, the description, and the picture of the cat) into a google slides page
+4. Put the results of the webscraping (the name, the description, and the picture of the cat) into a google slides page

-4. Implement some sort of elimination of already existing pets

-5. Create and implement a database system for storing the id, name, description, and picture of each cat.